p4ulor/Object-Detector-App/docs/fb-cloud-functions/README.md

 ## Main commands
 Inside `functions/` dir:
 - npm run deploy -> to deploy to Firebase's Cloud Functions, when they are ready for production
-- npm run serve -> to run firebase emulator (with UI, great for testing)
+- npm run serve -> to run firebase emulator (with UI, great for testing). http://127.0.0.1:4000/
+- npm run serve-saved -> to run firebase emulator in a way that saves and imports the dummy data written to it

+Manual command to export data of running emulators.
+Inside root npm dir:
+- npx firebase emulators:export dev-data

 ## Notes
 - I'm using CommonJS, not ES Modules (ESM) importing syntax